SAFCSP-Team/html-tag-checker/README.md

 the output will be

 ```
-The HTML file nesting correct
+The HTML file nesting is correct
 ```

 ## Qualification to pass

- * The code should run successfully.
+ - [ ] The code should run successfully.
- * Write all required functions correctly and logically.
+ - [ ] Write all the required functions correctly.